hotosm/docs/docs/ai-guide/ai-assisted-coding-guide.md

 - **First drafts and boilerplate:** Config files, repetitive scaffolding, test stubs, standard templates.
 - **Explaining unfamiliar code:** "What does this function do?" is a great use of AI.
 Treat it like a patient colleague who may occasionally be confidently wrong.
 - **Brainstorming approaches:** "What are three ways I could structure this migration?" - then evaluate each with your own judgement.
+Note that LLMs are trained to be agreeable an tend to affirm your opinion.
+Try to phrase questions in an unbiased way, and be wary that the response may not account for all possible options.
 - **Drafting documentation:** Let AI produce a first pass, then rewrite it in your own words to ensure accuracy.
 - **Debugging assistance:** Paste an error message and ask for possible causes.
 Verify before applying.
 - **Refactoring suggestions:** AI can suggest cleaner patterns.
-Review every change it proposes.
+Be aware that often LLMs are prone to mission-creep.
+If you need a small refactor, then be sure to nail down exactly what is needed and set guardrails, else the scope of the refactor may quickly grow.
 - **Learning new libraries or languages:** Use AI as a tutor, not a substitute for understanding.

 ## What AI Is Bad At (Be Cautious Here)

 - **Architecture decisions:** AI does not understand your system's history, constraints, or users.
 It will happily suggest a redesign that ignores your actual context.
 - **Security-sensitive code:** AI-generated code frequently has vulnerabilities — missing input validation, insecure defaults, outdated patterns.
 All security-relevant code must be manually engineered and reviewed.
-- **Domain-specific logic:** AI often fails on edge cases unique to your domain. _(Example from geospatial: AI routinely mishandles anti-meridian polygon wrapping because it does not understand spherical geometry unless explicitly guided.)_
+- **Domain-specific logic:** AI often fails on edge cases unique to your domain. _(Example from geospatial: AI routinely mishandles anti-meridian polygon wrapping because it does not understand spherical geometry unless explicitly guided.)_.
+It may help to provide domain specific context and add more specific instructions.
+In some cases, LLMs are just not appropriate tools: using general models to pinpoint specialized knowledge.
 - **Choosing dependencies:** LLMs frequently generate custom implementations instead of using well-tested libraries.
 Always check: does a maintained library already solve this?
 If yes, use it.
 - **Anything involving beneficiary or sensitive data:** Never paste personal data, donor information, or internal strategy into AI tools.
+Ensure access restrictions are set when sharing your code repository containing secret files such as `.env` files with agents.
   HOT staff can refer to the [internal AI Policy](https://docs.google.com/document/d/13bGovnFVOouF7iRv0CVxSYjP3ky048KQYkrdg4mIcHU) for more details.

 ## What AI Must Not Be Used For